ITSM for high-velocity teams

 - Promoting customer-centricity with self-service and better processes

 All of which decrease costs and lead to better service, as well as enhanced employee and customer satisfaction.

-What are ITSM processes?
-ITIL version 4 recently shifted from recommending ITSM “processes” to introduce 34 ITSM “practices.”
-Their reasoning for this updated terminology is so that “elements such as culture, technology, information and data management can be considered to get a holistic vision of the ways of working.”
-This more comprehensive approach better reflects the realities of modern organizations.
+ITIL 4 recently shifted from recommending ITSM “processes” to introduce 34 ITSM “practices.”
+Their reasoning for this updated terminology is so that “elements such as culture, technology, information, and data management can be considered to get a holistic vision of the ways of working.”
+This comprehensive approach better reflects the realities of modern companies.

-Here, we won’t worry about the nuanced differences in using the practices or processes terminology.
-What’s important, and true regardless of what framework your team follows, is that modern IT service teams use organizational resources and follow repeatable procedures to deliver consistent, efficient service.
+Here, we won’t worry about the differences in terminology.
+What’s important, regardless of your team's framework, is that modern IT service teams use resources and follow repeatable procedures to deliver consistent, efficient service.
 In fact, leveraging practice or process is what distinguishes ITSM from IT.

-Service request management is a repeatable procedure for handling the wide variety of customer service requests, like requests for access to applications, software enhancements, and hardware updates.
-The service request workstream often involves recurring requests, and benefits greatly from enabling customers with knowledge and automating certain tasks.
+Service request management is a repeatable procedure for handling a wide variety of customer service requests, including requests for access to applications, software enhancements, and hardware updates.
+The service request workstream often involves recurring requests and benefits greatly from enabling customers with knowledge and automating certain tasks.

-Knowledge management is the process of creating, sharing, using, and managing the knowledge and information of an organization.
-It refers to a multidisciplinary approach to achieving organizational objectives by making the best use of knowledge.
+Knowledge management is the process of creating, sharing, using, and managing a company’s knowledge and information.
+It refers to a multidisciplinary approach to achieving company objectives by making the best use of knowledge.

-Incident management is the process to respond to an unplanned event or service interruption and restore the service to its operational state.
-Considering all the software services organizations rely on today, there are more potential failure points than ever, so this process must be ready to quickly respond to and resolve issues.
+Incident management is the process of responding to an unplanned event or service interruption and restoring the service to its operational state.
+Considering all the software services businesses rely on today, there are more potential failure points than ever, so this process must be ready to quickly respond to and resolve issues.

-Problem management is the process of identifying and managing the causes of incidents on an IT service.
-Problem management isn’t just about finding and fixing incidents, but identifying and understanding the underlying causes of an incident as well as identifying the best method to eliminate the root causes.
+Problem management is the process of identifying and managing the causes of incidents within an IT service.
+Problem management is not only about identifying and resolving incidents but also finding and understanding the underlying causes of an incident and identifying the best method for eliminating the root causes.

-Change management ensures standard procedures are used for efficient and prompt handling of all changes to IT infrastructure, whether it’s rolling out new services, managing existing ones, or resolving problems in the code.
-Effective change management provides context and transparency to avoid bottlenecks, while minimizing risk.
+Change management ensures standard procedures are used for efficient and prompt handling of all IT infrastructure changes, whether rolling out new services, managing existing ones, or resolving problems in the code.
+Effective change management provides the context and visibility necessary to avoid bottlenecks and minimize risk.

 ITSM software and tools

-ITSM software enables IT teams to align with business needs and take a strategic approach to organizational change, transformation, and growth.
-There are a wide variety of ITSM software tools available in the market, from standalone applications to platform services.
+ITSM software enables IT teams to align with business needs and take a strategic approach to change, transformation, and growth.
+A wide variety of ITSM software tools are available in the market, from standalone applications to platform services.

-- Easy to use and setup - Comes with a clean, intuitive self-service portal that makes it easy to request help, search knowledge, and track progress on issues.
+- Easy to use and set up: Comes with a clean, intuitive self-service portal that makes it easy to request help, search for knowledge, and track progress on issues.

-ITSM stands at the center of modernizing organizations.
-As the rise of software-powered service accelerates, IT service teams are enabling employees and teams across organizations to deliver value more quickly.
-The role of the IT team has transformed from supporting the business to differentiating the business.
-It’s time to move towards approaches to ITSM that emphasize collaboration, ease of use, and faster value delivery.
+ITSM stands at the center of modernizing companies.
+As the rise of software-powered services accelerates, IT service teams enable employees and teams across companies to deliver value more quickly.
+The role of the IT team has transformed from supporting the business to actively differentiating the business itself.
+It’s time to move toward approaches to ITSM that emphasize collaboration, ease of use, and faster value delivery.